18 House Hunting Tips From Real Estate Experts

 Tip 6: Understand the thrill of the hunt

-Fortunately for homebuyers, the current market is allowing shoppers some advantages when it comes to “time to think.”
-Florida agent Brenda Sheets, who works with over 80% more single-family homes than the average Fort Myers agent, says that deeper think time wasn’t the case in recent years.
-“We had a saying: if you have to sleep on it, you won’t sleep in it!” she recalls of the red hot 2021-2022 housing market.
+Florida agent Brenda Sheets, who works with over 81% more single-family homes than the average Fort Myers agent, says that deeper think time wasn’t the case in recent years.
+“We had a saying: if you have to sleep on it, you won’t sleep in it!” she recalls of the red-hot 2021-2022 housing market.

 All in all, talk to your agent and pace yourself.
 Find a speed that’s comfortable but won’t leave you in the dust: somewhere between the tortoise and the hare is probably the sweet spot.
-Even if the market is moving fast, don’t get bullied out of other basic safety precautions: for example, try to never skip a home inspection in favor of speed.
+Even if the market is moving fast, don’t get bullied out of other basic safety precautions: for example, never skip a home inspection in favor of speed.

 Tip 7: Remember, you can make changes after you move in

 This is especially true when you are shopping at a lower price point.
 Houses that haven’t had a makeover before going on the market will often sell for less because buyers don’t want to commit the time or money to cosmetic upgrades.
-If you’re willing to dedicate a little elbow grease after moving in, it’s likely you can save yourself a good chunk of money for seeing potential where others see… awful drapery.
+If you’re willing to dedicate a little elbow grease after moving in, it’s likely you can save yourself a good chunk of money by seeing potential where others see… awful drapery.

 Tip 8: But don’t overestimate what you can tackle, repair-wise